stellHex/stape/README.md

 ### Program

 A valid Stape program is any string with all unescaped `[]` balanced.
 The escape character is `\`.
-Newlines and leading whitespace are ignored, unless they are escaped.
+Newlines and leading whitespace characters are ignored, unless they are escaped.
 Unlike in many other syntaxes, an escaped character which has no escaped meaning is ignored entirely, instead of treated as unescaped.

 When the interpreter runs a Stape program, it first makes sure the program is valid, then it "staples" all loops recursively, starting from those with no subloops.
 It then treats the entire program as if it were enclosed in `[]`, and staples the ends into a loop, called the main loop.
 The IP starts at the `][` cell of the main loop.